You Keep Me Hangin' On: Charts

-Other cover versions
+Other notable versions

-A lesser known cover was made by the famous Welsh singer Tom Jones, in his 1968 album The Tom Jones Fever Zone making him the third person to officially feature the song in one of his albums.

 In 1969, Mary McCaslin released a cover version.
-According to New York Times: “transforms the tune from an urban teen-oriented lament into a mountain-flavored folk song of quiet, adult desperation.”
+According to The New York Times, it "transforms the tune from an urban teen-oriented lament into a mountain-flavored folk song of quiet, adult desperation."

-American vocalist, songwriter, guitarist, and producer Tim Buckley performed the song on his Dream Letter: Live in London 1968 album, which was released posthumously.
-Rod Stewart recorded a cover version on his 1977 album Foot Loose & Fancy Free.
-Stewart's version featured drummer Carmine Appice, who's previous band, Vanilla Fudge, also recorded it.
+R&B singer Wilson Pickett recorded a version of the Vanilla Fudge cover which was released as a single in 1969 and included on his 1970 album Right On.
+Pickett's version reached number 16 on the US R&B chart and 92 on the Billboard Hot 100.

+Rod Stewart recorded a version on his 1977 album “Footloose and Fancy Free” with Holland/Dozier/Holland listed as writers.

+English DJ and producer Mark Ronson covered the Smiths' controversial 1987 hit "Stop Me If You Think You've Heard This One Before" under the shortened title of "Stop Me" featuring Australian singer and frequent collaborator Daniel Merriweather for his 2007 album of cover versions, Version, and was released as the album's lead single in the weeks up to its release and was a hit throughout the US and Europe.
+Ronson and Merriweather's version contains additional lyrics from "You Keep Me Hangin' On", where Holland–Dozier–Holland are credited as co-writers alongside the existing co-writers of the Smiths' Morrissey and Johnny Marr.

 Dianna Agron as Quinn Fabray performed the song in the Glee episode "Throwdown".
-It was included on the soundtrack album Glee: The Music, Volume 1, which was nominated for a Grammy Award for Best Compilation Soundtrack for Visual Media.
 Raymund Flandez for The Wall Street Journal was critical of this cover, which he called "thin and jarring", while in 2015 The A.V.
 Club described it as "one of the best numbers in Glee history" and Mashable ranked it in the show's top 50 songs.
 The version peaked at number 166 on the UK Singles Chart for the week ending February 27, 2010.

-The synth-pop band Colourbox covered the song for its self-titled album in 1985.
-The Kingston Whig-Standard music critic Greg Burliuk called the recording "the album's weakest track."

-The British band Madness included a ska version of the song on their album The Dangermen Sessions Vol. 1 in 2005.

-R&B singer Wilson Pickett recorded a version of the Vanilla Fudge cover on his 1970 Right On, and also released it as a single in 1969.
-Pickett's version reached number 16 on the US R&B chart and 92 on the Billboard Hot 100.

-Jamaican singer Ken Boothe covered the song in 1968 on the b-side of a single.